Sharing internet in an apartment

 Set Bandwidth Limits (QoS)

-If your router supports Quality of Service (QoS) settings, you can cap the guest network’s maximum speed.
-A good rule of thumb: allocate no more than 40 to 50% of your total bandwidth to the guest network.
-On a 300 Mbps plan, that means capping guest access at about 120 to 150 Mbps.
-This ensures you always have enough bandwidth for your own video calls and streaming, even if your neighbour is downloading a large file.
+If your router supports Quality of Service (QoS) or bandwidth limits, cap the guest network’s maximum speed.
+A good starting point is no more than 40 to 50% of your total bandwidth for the guest network.
+On a 300 Mbps plan, that means roughly 120 to 150 Mbps for guests.
+This gives you room for your own video calls, streaming, and gaming.
+For plan sizing, use our speed needs guide; for latency-sensitive use, see our gaming internet guide.

 4